-The dominant character can have here a double signification-viz. that of a parental-character, or a hybridcharacter\.
+The dominant character can have here a double signification-viz. that of a parental character or a hybrid-character.
 In which of the two significations it appears in each separate case can only be determined by the following generation.
-As a parental character it must pass over unchanged to the whole of the offspring; as a hybridcharacter, on the other hand, it must observe the same behaviour as in the first generation.
+As a parental character it must pass over unchanged to the whole of the offspring; as a hybrid-character, on the other hand, it must maintain the same behavior as in the first generation.

-THE SECOND GENERATION [BRED] FROM THE HYBRIDS.
+THE SECOND GENERATION FROM THE HYBRIDS

-Those forms which in the first generation maintain the recessive character do not further vary in the second generation as regards this character; they remain constant in their offspring.
+Those forms which in the first generation exhibit the recessive character do not further vary in the second generation as regards this character; they remain constant in their offspring.

-It is otherwise with those which possess the dominant character in the first generation [bred from the hybrids].
-Of these two-thirds yield offspring which display the dominant and recessive characters in the proportion of 3 to 1, and thereby show exactly the same ratio as the hybrid forms, while only one-third remains with the dominant character constant.
+It is otherwise with those which possess the dominant character in the first generation [bred from the hybrids - i.e., the F2 in modern terminology].
+Of these two-thirds yield offspring which display the dominant and recessive characters in the proportion of three to one, and thereby show exactly the same ratio as the hybrid forms, while only one-third remains with the dominant character constant.

-The separate experiments yielded the following results:-
+The separate experiments yielded the following results:

-Expt.
-1.-Among 565 plants which were raised from round seeds of the first generation, 193 yielded round seeds only, and remained therefore constant in this character; 372, however, gave both round and angular seeds, in the proportion of 3 to 1.
-The number of the hybrids, therefore, as compared with the constants is 1.93 to 1.

-Expt.
-2.-Of 519 plants which were raised from seeds whose albumen was of yellow colour in the first generation, 166 yielded exclusively yellow, while 353 yielded yellow

-\ [This paragraph presents the view of the hybrid-character as something incidental to the hybrid, and not "transmitted" to it-a true and fundamental conception here expressed probably for the first time.] and green seeds in the proportion of 3 to 1.
-There resulted, therefore, a division into hybrid and constant forms in the proportion of 2.13 to 1.
+- Expt.
+1: Among 565 plants which were raised from round seeds of the first generation, 193 yielded round seeds only, and remained therefore constant in this character; 372, however, gave both round and wrinkled seeds, in the proportion of 3:1.
+The number of the hybrids, therefore, as compared with the constants is 1.93:1. - Expt.
+2: Of 519 plants which were raised from seeds whose albumen was of yellow color in the first generation, 166 yielded exclusively yellow, while 353 yielded yellow and green seeds in the proportion of 3:1.
+There resulted, therefore, a division into hybrid and constant forms in the proportion of 2.13:1.